BobYan612/SpecFlow_For_WoolWorths/README.md

+# Deprecated as my new codes have been moved to https://github.com/BobYan612.
 ## BDD Test for Woolworths

 **The Project is one example to use (Specflow + Playwright) to create a BDD test framework**